immcsorley/immcsorley/README.md

 - I am also dual enrolled in the Masters of Science in Business Analytics program graduating in December of 2023.
 - I am interested in anything analytics, tech, or machine learning related!
 I also love hunting, golfing, and anything outdoors!
 - I have experience in both analytics and in finance.
 I worked on the product analytics team at HNI Corporation and am currently working on the product finance team at JP Morgan Chase.
-- Check out some of my projects I have been working on [here](https://github.com/immcsorley?tab=repositories)
+- Check out some of my projects I have been working on [here](https://github.com/immcsorley?tab=repositories) or view below.
 - <span style = 'font-size:100px; '>&#128187;</span> <b> Technologies and Tools </b>
   - ![](https://img.shields.io/badge/Code-SQL-informational?style=flat&logo=<LOGO_NAME>&logoColor=white&color=2bbc8a)
 ![](https://img.shields.io/badge/Code-Python-informational?style=flat&logo=<LOGO_NAME>&logoColor=white&color=2bbc8a)